10 Trends Reshaping Logistics and Supply Chain Management in 2024 and Beyond

 To maintain safety, last-mile delivery companies have enabled digital payment modes to minimize contact with customers.
 They are also partnering with retail outlets to enable hyperlocal deliveries to optimize routes for quicker deliveries.
 Many retailers have converted their unused facilities in stores to last-mile delivery warehouses.

 Moreover, businesses start to use dynamic route optimization software, like the Upper tool, which allows them to integrate new orders into the system and schedule deliveries accordingly.
+Implementing real-time last mile delivery tracking solutions ensures that businesses can monitor and adapt to changes efficiently.
 As a result, drivers get updates about the best possible routes that can be optimized even after the change in delivery.
 It enables on-time deliveries of high volume parcels and also saves fuel costs.

 Usually, the last-mile delivery costs are substantial: from 40 to 50% of a company's logistics costs.
 Therefore, it is critically important to optimize this element, mainly because retailers are positioning their products to reduce long-line haul and increase last-mile volumes.